 And here comes the incredible story of Teresa and the Wolf: when Teresa had 12 O 13 years old, Three hours worked in a farm village.
 Every week I had to go find food for farm workers, she alone, only accompanied by two mules.
 She woke up at 3 night, and the 4 he començarel

 your trip . one night, on their way to the farm in the village, noted that there were wolves behind her, getting closer. terribly frightened, thought how it might save itself.
 Finally, took a long rope, tied one end to the saddle and let the other end fell to the ground, and moving the rope lifted dust, which scared the wolves, and disappeared.
 When the village, people preparing food forced him to attend Mass.
 Do not give anything to eat, before or after Mass.
 To check if she really had attended Mass, used to ask him what the priest celebrated Mass and what was the color of the chasuble.

-But Teresa, I was so hungry and smart·Clever, go to church, would the priest and his robe and then go directly to the house, where snuck in and stole chicken two or three freshly laid eggs, she ate raw.
+But Teresa, who was as hungry as she was smart, go to church, would the priest and his robe and then go directly to the house, where snuck in and stole chicken two or three freshly laid eggs, she ate raw.
 On the way back, when she lost sight of the people, mules arrested, took some bread and sausage and finally got something to eat properly.

 More stories about Teresa:

 When Teresa had Aguilà 17 years old, one of the extra work she did was something called “gleaning”.

 Around his village there were many olive farms, and “gleaning” meant going to the owner after the harvest and ask permission to collect olives latest overlooked, not collected.